Dexalot/dexalot-docs/docs/en/articles/lst/README.md

 ## How to Stake **\$ALOT**

-Staking **\$ALOT** is a straightforward process completed directly in the Dexalot interface.
+Staking **\$ALOT** is a straightforward process completed directly in the Dexalot interface through the Avalanche C-Chain.

 ### Step-by-Step: Staking

-• **Step 1 — Connect your wallet:** Ensure your Dexalot-compatible wallet (e.g., Core, MetaMask, Rabby) is connected to the Dexalot platform.
+• **Step 1 — Connect your wallet on the Avalanche C-Chain:** Ensure your Dexalot-compatible wallet (e.g., Core, MetaMask, Rabby) is connected to the Dexalot platform.

 • **Step 2 — Navigate to the Staking section:** Find the “STAKE” page on the Dexalot interface.